Charlisse Leger-Walker: National team career

 Leger-Walker made her debut for the New Zealand women's national basketball team at the 2018 Commonwealth Games.
 At age 16, she became the youngest player to play for the senior national team.
 She averaged 11.3 points and 4.2 rebounds per game, helping New Zealand win the bronze medal.
 Leger-Walker won a silver medal at the 2019 FIBA 3x3 U18 World Cup, the first medal by a New Zealand women's team at a FIBA world tournament, and was named to the all-tournament team.

 Personal life

-Leger-Walker is of Samoan and Maori descent.
+Leger-Walker is of Māori (Te Whakatōhea, Ngāti Porou), Samoan and Tongan descent.
 Her mother Leanne Walker, played for the New Zealand women's national basketball team; she competed in the Summer Olympics in 2000 and 2004.
 Leger-Walker's older sister, Krystal, played basketball for Northern Colorado and was her teammate at Washington State before turning professional.